waldrain/waldrain.github.io/pv.md

 ### South

-This is the data sheet for the first four solar panels on the south-facing balcony roof.
+This is the data sheet for the first four solar panels on the south-facing balcony roof for 192 euro, 2 euro/W.

 Panel data: